.png)

 Reducing burnout-fuelling behaviours

-Patterns such as people-pleasing, multitasking, or relying on adrenaline can quietly sustain burnout even when workload is reduced. -
+Patterns such as people-pleasing, over-functioning, multitasking, and reliance on adrenaline can quietly sustain burnout even when workload is reduced.

 What Recovery Can Realistically Look Like When You Keep Your Job